Boosting Search Engines with Interactive Agents

 \section{Abstract}

-Can machines learn to use a search engine as an interactive tool for finding information?
-That would have far reaching consequences for making the world's knowledge more accessible.
-This paper presents first steps in designing agents that learn meta-strategies for contextual query refinements.
+This paper presents first successful steps in designing search agents that learn meta-strategies for iterative query refinement in information-seeking tasks.
 Our approach uses machine reading to guide the selection of refinement terms from aggregated search results.
 Agents are then empowered with simple but effective search operators to exert fine-grained and transparent control over queries and search results.

-We develop a novel way of generating synthetic search sessions, which leverages the power of transformer-based generative language models through (self-)supervised learning.
-We also present a reinforcement learning agent with dynamically constrained actions that can learn interactive search strategies completely from scratch.
-In both cases, we obtain significant improvements over one-shot search with a strong information retrieval baseline.
-Finally, we provide an in-depth analysis of the learned search policies.
+We develop a novel way of generating synthetic search sessions, which leverages the power of transformer-based language models through (self-)supervised learning.
+We also present a reinforcement learning agent with dynamically constrained actions that learns interactive search strategies from scratch.
+Our search agents obtain retrieval and answer quality performance comparable to recent neural methods, using only a traditional term-based BM25 ranking function and interpretable discrete reranking and filtering actions.